ps-george/FPGA-lab-EIE1/Blinkenlights/README.md

 ###Task

-We will now add a clock input, give the circuit some states, and get the LEDs to display a 10-bit binary counter, incrementing at a rate of ~47.6837hz (i.e. it should take ~21.5 seconds for the LED counter to wrap round).
+We will now add a clock input, give the circuit some state, and get the LEDs to display a 10-bit binary counter, incrementing at a rate of ~47.6837hz (i.e. it should take ~21.5 seconds for the LED counter to wrap round).
 This circuit does not need any external inputs, it only has its state and outputs.

 ###Approach